xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Total    is an array of column offsets corresponding to the Add Subtotal To list box.
+Total&nbsp;&nbsp;&nbsp;&nbsp;is an array of column offsets corresponding to the Add Subtotal To list box.
 Indicates which columns you want aggregated according to function\_num; for example, {4,5}

-Replace    is a logical value which, if TRUE, causes any previous subtotals to be replaced by new subtotals.
+Replace&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, causes any previous subtotals to be replaced by new subtotals.
 If FALSE or omitted, subtotals will not be replaced.

-PageBreaks    is a logical value corresponding to the Page Break Between Groups check box which, if TRUE, creates a page break below each subtotal.
+PageBreaks&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Page Break Between Groups check box which, if TRUE, creates a page break below each subtotal.
 If FALSE or omitted, does not create a page break below each subtotal.

-Summary\_Below    is a logical value corresponding to the Summary Below Data check box which, if TRUE, places subtotal rows below the data they refer to, and a grand total at the bottom of the list.
+Summary\_Below&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Summary Below Data check box which, if TRUE, places subtotal rows below the data they refer to, and a grand total at the bottom of the list.
 If FALSE, places subtotal rows above the data they refer to, and a grand total just below the header.

 **Related Function**

-SUBTOTAL.REMOVE   Removes all previously existing subtotals and grand totals in a list
+SUBTOTAL.REMOVE&nbsp;&nbsp;&nbsp;Removes all previously existing subtotals and grand totals in a list

 Return to [top](#Q)